Attaching Metal Grilles and Screens to Plastic Frames

 Vent_Grille_Assembly-782303Vent_Grille_Heat_Stake_Heads-745506

-As shown in Examples #1 & #2, a heavy duty, construction grade screen is heat staked onto a plastic Vent Housing.
-The Housing has 16 heat stake posts equally spaced around the perimeter.
+As shown in the images above, a heavy duty, construction grade screen is heat staked onto a plastic vent housing.
+The housing has 16 heat stake posts equally spaced around the perimeter.
 A machine operator locates the housing into a part holding nest, and then places a precut screen over the surface with posts.
 Upon initiating the machine cycle, the parts become an assembly within 10 seconds.

 Engine_Grille_Assembly-799287Engine_Grille_Embedded_in_Plastic-797144

-As shown in Examples #3 & #4, a black painted grille is swaged into the rib of a plastic engine frame.
+As shown in these next images, a black painted grille is swaged into the rib of a plastic engine frame.
 The process of “swaging” is basically embedding the metal grille directly into the plastic.
-This process is much more difficult than straight forward heat staking as shown previously.
+This process is much more difficult than straight forward heat staking as shown in the previous images.
 In this application, the heat stake iron (tooling) must remain only a few degrees below the plastics actual melting point.
 Any point over will produce a stringy mess.
 With quality tooling and equipment, the iron temperature can be closely maintained to repeat this assembly with ease.
 Thermal Press International employs machine controls with precise tooling to make assemblies such as this routine.

 Many other screen materials such as nylon, felt and fabric can be easily staked as well.
-To discuss your application and whether heat staking/swaging is a viable option for you, please Contact Us at Thermal Press at (925) 454-9800.
+To discuss your application and whether heat staking/swaging is a viable option for you, please Contact Us or call (925) 454-9800 to speak with a Thermal Press engineer.